abdessalllam/Cloudstack-Installation/Manual_Install.md

 sudo systemctl restart cloudstack-management
 ```

+### Adding Your First Host

+When adding the host in the wizard:
+- **Host Name**: Your server's FQDN
+- **Username**: root
+- **Authentication**: SSH Key (recommended) or Password

+If using SSH key, the installer already set this up for you.
+The CloudStack public key is in `/var/lib/cloudstack/management/.ssh/id_rsa.pub` and has been added to root's authorized_keys.

 # Now you are done, See documentation for more Info if you'd Like.
 # Leave a start if this was helpful so others can see it github@abdessalllam